Continuing Professional Education (CPE) Requirements

 |Expired||Holder did not report required CPE after 12-month grace period and the designation is expired.
 Holder may not display their certification after their name nor use the benefits of holding the IIA designation.
 Individual is required to reinstate the designation, report needed CPE, and move designation into Active status.|

 Public Certification Registry

 All individuals who have earned an IIA certification and maintain it by reporting CPE are eligible to opt into.The IIA Certification Registry

 If you are looking for ways to obtain your CPE or CPD hours, check out these:IIA CPE-earning opportunities

 Members of The IIA in North America and the Caribbean benefit from free CPE reporting.
 Learn more about IIA membership benefits.

-Visit the Pricing Structure page of our website for the most current pricing information.
-IIA-certified professionals who fail to meet their CPE requirements by the reporting deadline will automatically be placed in expired status and may not use their designation nor be listed in the registry.
+Visit the Fee Structure page of our website for the most current pricing information.
+IIA-certified professionals who fail to meet their CPE requirements by the reporting deadline will automatically be placed in Expired status and may not use their designation nor be listed in the registry.

 Annual CPE Audit Activities

 The Annual CPE Audit notifications are sent in January for the prior year’s reporting cycle.
 Individuals selected for a CPE audit will be notified via email.
-If selected for an audit, individuals must provide evidence of previously reported CPE activities that meet the criteria described in the CPE Policy (If you self-claim CPEs, be sure to keep detailed records.).
-If you are chosen for an audit you will be given a 6 month grace period to report CPE.
+If selected for an audit, individuals must provide evidence of previously reported CPE activities that meet the criteria described in the CPE Policy.
+(If you self-claim CPEs, be sure to keep detailed records.)
+If you are chosen for an audit, you will be given a six-month grace period to report CPE.
 The deadline and requirements for returning supporting documentation will be included in the email.